StockScripts/websocket-eod-anystock-demo/README.md

 npm install
 ```

-Run the nodejs server which establishes a secure WebSocket connection to the data vendor CEXIO and forwards received data to the client side:
+Run the nodejs server which establishes a secure WebSocket connection to the data vendor EOD and forwards received data to the client side:
 ```bash
 node server.js
 ```